SourbhBh/PBA/README.md

 You can view sample code in Example code.ipynb for CIFAR-10.

 ### Dataset and Metrics
 To use this implementation on a custom dataset, pass a dataset where each row is a data point to the 'Dataset' class.
+You can either specify a random split or pass train and test data separately

     from dataset_models import *
     from new_utilities import *
     #custom_dataset_np is dataset as a numpy array
-    custom_dataset = Dataset(custom_dataset_np,split=0.8)
+    custom_dataset = Dataset(custom_dataset_np,split=0.8) #random split
+    custom_dataset = Dataset(np.array([train_custom_dataset,test_custom_dataset)])

 ### Algorithms: PBA and PCA
 PBA and PCA can be applied on the dataset.
 PBA takes as arguments a lambda value that multiplies rate and a hyperparameter a, that controls the width of the clamping interval.
 PCA takes as arguments the number of components and the hyperparameter a.